orbit-chain/ethereum-orbit-dai/README.md

 - 1 oDai = (total value of the Pot - total value of eDai) / (total issued amount of oDai) Dai
 - The value of the oDai always rises.

+# Contract Interface

+### swapToEDai

+    function swapToEDai(uint dai) public notPaused

+- Interface to execute when converting Dai to eDai
+- params
+    - `dai` : Dai quantity to convert to eDai

+### swapToODai

+    function swapToODai(uint dai) public notPaused

+- Interface to execute when converting Dai to oDai
+- params
+    - `dai` : Dai quantity to convert to oDai

+### swapFromEDai

+    function swapFromEDai(uint dai) public notPaused

+- Interface to execute when converting eDai to Dai
+- params
+    - `dai` : eDai quantity to convert to Dai

+### swapFromODai

+    function swapFromODai(uint wad) public notPaused

+- Interface to execute when converting oDai to Dai
+- params
+    - `wad` : oDai quantity to convert to Dai

+### depositEDai

+    function depositEDai(address to, uint dai, address extraToAddr) public notPaused

+- Interface to execute converting Dai to eDai and to deposit eDai in Orbit Reserve Contract at the same time. (including fallback)
+- params
+    - `to` :  orbit chain destination address
+    - `dai` : Dai quantity to convert to Dai
+    - `extraToAddr` : orbit chain additional destination address (optional)

+### depositODai

+    function depositODai(address to, uint dai, address extraToAddr) public notPaused

+- Interface to execute converting Dai to oDai and to deposit oDai in Orbit Reserve Contract at the same time (including fallback)
+- params
+    - `to` : orbit chain destination address
+    - `dai` : Dai quantity to convert to Dai
+    - `extraToAddr` : orbit chain additional destination address (optional)

+### withdrawEDai

+    function withdrawEDai(address to, uint dai) public onlyEDai notPaused

+- Interface that Orbit Reserve Contract calls to convert eDai to Dai and withdraws.
+- params
+    - `to` : ethereum chain destination address
+    - `dai` : eDai quantity to convert to Dai

+### withdrawODai

+    function withdrawODai(address to, uint wad) public onlyODai notPaused

+- Interface that Orbit Reserve Contract calls to convert EDai to Dai and withdraws.
+- params
+    - `to` : ethereum chain destination address
+    - `wad` : oDai quantity to convert to eDai

 # Use Case

 ### Trinito